Schunck's Kledingindustrie Bonaire: Workforce

 Because of the former relative lack of electricity, few knew how to work electric machinery, so two qualified men were hired to teach (initially) 10 women.
 By January 1951, there were 72 employees, 27 of whom experienced.
 The education had cost 70,000 guilders over that two-year period.
 Another year later, there were 110 employees.
 All overhead staff were male and all workers were female, but the former numbered only five and remained the same, while the latter grew in numbers, providing a major source of employment for the women on this small island.
 Export of the company's production was on average just over 200,000 guilders, which constituted about half the total exports of Bonaire.

 But productivity was only 30% of that of European workers, due to Bonairians traditionally not being industrially-minded, the climate and resulting lifestyle, and the poverty and resulting malnutrition (worse than on surrounding islands).
 To combat the latter problem, Schunck introduced factory-paid meals and health care, with additional care at home for the employees’ families by the white-yellow cross, assisted by Pierre Schunck's wife, Gerda Schunck-Cremers.
-As a result, the mortality rate for young women dropped considerably, as the table shows.
+As a result, the mortality rate for young women dropped considerably: